After a long-time tenant moved out, it was time for an apartment remodel.

 When installing tile, we use 1/2″ fiber cement backer board at shower surrounds.
 We use 1/4″ backer board for floors, and countertops in most cases.
 The shower tile used here, was 3″ x 6″ ceramic subway tile.
 The accent around the 5 foot mark are 1/2″ x 1/2″ glass tiles.
 This image shows the shower tile in progress.

-As mentioned above, another important element of this apartment remodel was the new laundry nook.
+Another important element of this apartment remodel was the new laundry nook.
 We had to run new water lines, a new drain, a new dedicated circuit, and a new exhaust vent.
 The original apartment layout had two closets accessible from the bedroom, and a coat closet in the living room.
-These images show the old layout of doors and closets at the center of the apartment.

 Our solution, was to close off the living room closet.
 That space became a walk-in closet accessible from the bedroom.
 This resulted in a longer wall in the living room that allows for more furniture arrangements and wall hangings.